 Fixed broadband penetration in China has grown strongly over the past five years.
 Fibre broadband continues to be the fastest growing broadband segment, as DSL and cable modem access will continue to decline as customers migrate away from these platforms in favour of fibre broadband.
-There was very strong growth in fibre connections from 2012 to 2017.
+Moderate growth is predicted over the next five years to 2024.

+With the world’s largest online population, China’s digital economy has grown rapidly to cater to the needs of the online masses.
 Much of the initial growth in China’s digital economy was underpinned by the online demand for information, media and commerce, giving rise to China’s three domestic digital economy giants; Baidu (search), Alibaba (e-commerce) and Tencent (social media).

 Table of Contents

 List of Tables